renesugar/k_elda_archive/docs/_Dev.md

 ### Go Coding Style
 The coding style is as defined by the `gofmt` tool: whatever transformations it makes on a piece of code are considered, by definition, the correct style.
-Unlike official go style, in Quilt lines should be wrapped to 89 characters.
+Unlike official go style, in Kelda lines should be wrapped to 89 characters.
 To make sure that your code is properly formatted, run:

 ```console